Shane Lowry wins British Open to claim first major | DW | 21.07.2019

 Tee times had been moved up an hour to avoid the worst of the conditions, although a brief spell of torrid weather by the time the final pair made the seventh hole did make life harder for all the golfers on the course.

-The winner of the 148th Open picked up three more birdies in the front nine and despite finishing the front nine with back to back bogeys, he was still ahead by five going into the final nine.
+The winner of the 148th Open picked up three birdies in the front nine and despite finishing with back-to-back bogeys, he was still ahead by five going at the turn.

-The Irishman bogeyed the 11th and when Fleetwood birdied the 12th to cut the Irishman's lead to four with six holes left suddenly Lowry's lead felt less comfortable.
+The Irishman bogeyed the 11th and when Fleetwood birdied the 12th to cut Lowry's lead to four with six holes left suddenly doubt crept in.

-In the last 20 years, only four players have not won a major after having a third-round lead of four shots of more.
-Lowry is one of them, having thrown away his chance to win the 2016 U.S. Open.
-His tee shot on the 13th landed straight in the bunker, suggesting finishing nerves had arrived again.
+In the last 20 years, only four players have not won a major after having a third-round lead of four shots or more.
+Lowry is one of them, when he threw away his chance to win the 2016 U.S. Open.
+His tee shot on the 13th landed straight in the bunker, and it looked like the nerves had arrived again.
 But Lowry, who came off a career best day having shot an 8-under 63 for a British Open record after three rounds, held his nerve.
-He chipped beautifully out of the sand to land the ball within a few feet of the hole.
+He chipped beautifully out of the sand to land the ball within a few feet of the hole before making a huge par.

 Fleetwood, who started the final round just four shots behind Lowry, struggled to put enough pressure on Lowry and was ultimately undone on the 14th.
 Lowry bogeyed, but Fleetwood double-bogeyed and with that his chance was gone.
 Lowry led by five with four to play, and when he birdied the 15th even the 32-year-old must have started to believe.